 Did you know that 13% of Americans experience neck pain at any given time?
 Can you recall a time when you woke up with pain in your neck?
 Whether your neck pain is acute or chronic, consider the following tips for preventing neck pain recommended by sports physical therapists.

-1. Sleep on your back.
+1. Sleep on your back

 Sleeping on your back is a good position for promoting proper spine alignment.
 It gives the spine complete rest.
 If you have neck problems, place a pillow beneath each arm to help realign the rest of your upper skeletal system and take the strain off the neck.
 If you have stenosis or spinal arthritis, sleep at a slight incline.
 If you are a side sleeper, make sure that you are using a pillow that is not too thick, but still properly supports your neck in alignment with the spine.
 Some individuals also can find relief with a stiffer pillow between their legs, to keep their spine from twisting out of good alignment during the night.

-2. Place the computer at eye level.
+2. Place the computer at eye level

-When you look at the computer screen, your gaze should fall at the top third of the screen.
+When you look at the computer screen, your gaze should fall on the top third of the screen.
 If you are looking down, then raise the height of the monitor.
 In case you’re using a laptop, consider using a table to increase the height.

-3. Stretch your neck.
+3. Stretch your neck